-Novel coronavirus (SARS-COV-2) is a new strain of coronavirus causing COVID-19, first identified in Wuhan City, China.
+Novel coronavirus (SARS-COV-2) is a strain of coronavirus causing COVID-19, first identified in Wuhan City, Hubei Province, China towards the end of 2019.
 Other coronavirus infections include the common cold (HCoV 229E, NL63, OC43 and HKU1), Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).

 COVID-19 is a respiratory infection, primarily transmitted person-to-person through the inhalation of contaminated droplets exhaled from the coughs and sneezes of an infected individual, although the virus can be isolated from faeces and fomites also.
 With regard to vertical transmission (mother-to-baby antenatally or intrapartum), emerging evidence suggests that vertical transmission is possible (Dong, 2020; Zeng, 2020).